sousakujikken/ComfyUI-PixydustQuantizer/README.md

 Here’s a simple workflow example:

 1. Load an image
-2. Connect the image to the ColorReducerNode
+2. Connect the image to the Pixydust Quantize-1
-3. Connect the output of the ColorReducerNode to the PaletteOptimizationNode
+3. Connect the output of the ColorReducerNode to the Pixydust Quantize-2
 4. Save or display the resulting optimized image

 ![Example workflow](workflow.png)